Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-3/lecture-materials/intro-to-javascript-functions-and-scope.md

 You're going to write two functions, one as a function declaration & the other as a function expression.

-This will be an individual exercise, however, feel free to seek guidance from your neighbors and instructor if you get stuck.
+This will be an individual exercise, however, feel free to seek guidance from a partner via direct message or posting a question in the classroom Slack channel if you get stuck.

 ##### EXERCISE 1: Write a Function Declaration